astropy/specreduce/docs/specphot_standards.rst

   Directory of spectrophotometric standards observed for use with the HST, Table VII, `Oke 1990, AJ, 99, 1621
   <https://ui.adsabs.harvard.edu/abs/1990AJ.....99.1621O/abstract>`_ (no
   correction was applied).
-An arbitrary 1A bandpass is specified for these smoothed and interpolated flux "points".
+An arbitrary 1 Å bandpass is specified for these smoothed and interpolated flux "points".

 - `redcal <https://github.com/iraf-community/iraf/tree/main/noao/lib/onedstds/redcal>`_:
-  Directory of standard stars with flux data beyond 8370A.
+  Directory of standard stars with flux data beyond 8370 Å.
   These stars are from the IRS or the IIDS directory but have data extending as far out into the red as the literature permits.
 Data from various sources.